noncom/sx-tubes-manual/README.md

 ------------------------------------------------------------------------------------------------------------------------

-#### Sender Device
+## Sender Device

 Senders are Grid Elements that are responsible for sending items into the Grid.
-The central block of a Sender tube device is the Sender Piston, which is just a normal Minecraft Sticky Piston.
+The central block of a Sender tube device is the Sender Piston, which is just a normal __Minecraft Sticky Piston__.
 It is recognized as a tube Sender device if it is:
 1. Connected to a Grid by a Glass Tube
 2. Has an inventory block in front of it, for example a Chest.